papiche/zelkova/README.md

 ![Ğ1nkgo logo](./assets/img/logo.png 'Ğ1nkgo logo')

-Ğ1nkgo (aka Ginkgo) is a lightweight Ğ1 wallet for Duniter v1 written in Flutter.
-The app allows users to manage their Ğ1 currency on their mobile device using just a browser.
+Ğ1nkgo (aka Ginkgo) is a lightweight, easy to use Ğ1 wallet for Duniter v1 written in Flutter.
+The app allows users to manage their Ğ1 currency and it's focused in simplicity.

 ## Features